ubccr/xdmod-supremm/docs/supremm-architecture.md

 as well as the compute nodes that were assigned to the job.

 The summarization software runs periodically via cron.
-The software uses the accounting information from the XDMoD datawarehouse and the information from either PCP or Prometheus to generate a job-level summary for each HPC job.
+The software uses the accounting information from the XDMoD datawarehouse and the information from the data collection software to generate a job-level summary for each HPC job.
 These job-level summaries are stored in a MongoDB document database.

 The summarized job data is then ingested into the XDMoD datawarehouse for display